|The R-7 intercontinental ballistic missile

 1958 April 4, 18:30: Launch of the 8K71 (No. 12) with the B1-11 warhead.
 Slight overflight of the target with some flight control problems.

 1958 April 27, 12:01: Launch of the 8A91 B1-2 launch vehicle, carrying the Object D satellite.
 The rocket disintegrated 96.5 seconds after the launch.

 1958 May 15, 10:00:35.5: Launch of the 8A91 No. B1-1 rocket, carrying a second version of the Object D satellite.
 After successful orbital insertion, it was announced by the USSR as the Third Artificial Satellite, or Sputnik-3.
 (51)

 Test launches of the R-7 ICBM and its upgraded version known as R-7A continued in Baikonur during 1958 and 1959.
 According to one source, the test flights during the second half of 1958 and the entire 1959 apparently carried payloads code-named Sliva (plum) and Grusha (pear).

-A scale model apparently depicting an early version of the R-7 missile, possibly designated R-6 -- a missing link in the Soviet rocket genealogy.
-A one-chamber engines shown on the model, probably represent RD-105/106 designs (below).
+A scale model (top) and a blueprint apparently depicting an early version of the R-7 missile, possibly designated R-6 -- a missing link in the Soviet rocket genealogy.
+A one-chamber engines shown on the model, probably represent RD-105/106 designs (below) or their derivatives.
 According to Russian sources, this version of the rocket would have a liftoff mass of 170 tons and have five (or four) individual launch platforms for each booster stage.
 (527) Copyright © 2011 Anatoly Zak